How To Add Currency Conversion In WordPress

 • Support database cache driven for fast response

-• Can be integrated with various online store plugins like WooCommerce, WP-eCommerce, Shopp, and Easy Digital Downloads.
+• Supports integration with various e-store plugins like WooCommerce, Shop & Easy Digital Downloads.

 • Translation support

-Important: The Currencyr plugin needs your server to be running PHP 5.3.0 or later.
-Do not install this plugin if you currently have an older version of PHP installed.
-Alternatively, ask your web host to check and upgrade your PHP.
+Note: This plugin needs PHP 5.3.0 or later.
+Do not install this plugin if you are running an older version of PHP on your server.
+Alternatively, ask your web host to update your PHP.

-You can install the plugin from your WP dashboard by searching for “currencyr” in the Plugins screen and clicking the ”Install Now” button …
+You can install the Currencyr plugin from your WP admin area by typing in “currencyr” into the Plugins search field and clicking the ”Install Now” button …

 WP Plugin - Currency Conversion